 Due to its toxicity, there is some confusion as to whether swan plants should be allowed in classrooms with young children.
 Landcare Research publishes a list of plants that should not be grown or tolerated in preschool centres.
 It does not include swan plants on this list due to the educational value of learning about the monarch’s life cycle.
 The New Zealand National Poisons Centre information sheet on swan plants gives sensible advice on how to minimise the risk of poisoning when using swan plants with children.

 Alternatively, use white butterfly larvae to teach about the butterfly’s life cycle.
-Most children don’t regard cabbage and cauliflower as attractive to eat, making them safe plants to keep in the classroom!
+They eat cabbage, cauliflower and other brassicas, making them safer plants to keep in the classroom!

 Nature of science